hai-vr/documentation/docs/changelogs/facetra-shape-creator.md

   - Avoid repetitive mesh data access, like vertex count, bones, or bindposes.
   - Avoid repeating vector operations inside for loops.
   - In Edit mode and during builds, skip blendshape removal when not necessary.

+## 0.9.0-beta.1

+*This version was cancelled and replaced with 0.9.0-beta.2, as it was not compatible with VNyan, Warudo, and ChilloutVR due to the use of newer Unity APIs.*

 ## 0.8.0-2024-04-08-2020